 Eric Foster was re-elected on May 9, 2017 as MLA for Vernon-Monashee.

-Eric serves as the Government Whip and on a number of committees, including the Environment and Land Use Committee, the Agenda and Priorities Committee, and the Select Standing Committees on Legislative Initiatives, Parliamentary Reform, Ethical Conduct, Standing Orders, and Private Bills, and Finance & Government Services
+Eric serves as the Opposition Whip.
+He has also served on a number of committees, including the Environment and Land Use Committee, the Agenda and Priorities Committee, and the Select Standing Committees on Legislative Initiatives, Parliamentary Reform, Ethical Conduct, Standing Orders, and Private Bills, and Finance & Government Services

 Prior to his election as MLA, Eric was mayor of the Village of Lumby for four years, and a councillor for 12 years.
 He was also a director of the North Okanagan Regional District.

 Eric is a registered forest technician and a past member of the Royal Canadian Mounted Police Auxiliary, as well as a director of the North Okanagan Community Futures Development Corporation.

 Eric and his wife Janice have been volunteering, working, and living in the North Okanagan for more than 30 years.